wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 1.3.2 =
+* Added hijri date output.
+You can control whether or not this is shown by changing your mobile settings on MasjidNow.com

 = 1.3.1 =
 * Fixed bug with mobile app icon links.